iSnow/marklet/README.md

 ## Current issues

-The current version is a still under development with the following feature missing :
+The current version is still under development with the following issues:

-* Interfaces, inner classes, enumerations, and annotations has not been tested already and subject to bug.
+* Interfaces, inner classes, enumerations, and annotations might have bugs.

+* Many modern (post Java-8) features will not be documented yet.

-* Migration from com.sun.javadoc to jdk.javadoc.doclet API
+* Migration from com.sun.javadoc to jdk.javadoc.doclet API (WIP)

-* Version still needs testing
+* Basically no unit tests